 Because spiders read algorithms and do not take whole pages into account, as Google’s John Mueller pointed out, Google does not need to crawl all pages to assess and determine page quality.
 So, be news savvy and place the most important information first.
 Titles, headers, and introductory paragraphs must present the essentials.

 SEO is competitive and so you must strive to outdo the competition.
 Whatever the competition does better could give them an advantage and put them ahead.

-Avoid just writing for the sake of developing content and building in links.
-There are pages that just have content that are not related to a website, irrelevant content and have links.
+Avoid just writing for the sake of developing content and building links.
+There are pages that just have content that is not related to a website, irrelevant content, and links.
 You will find that such pages have been created just to input links and are considered by Google as spammy.
 Having links on such pages can hurt SEO.
 It is one reason SEOs tell you not to buy links.

 Keep in Touch With Google Updates

-Conscious of the fact that Google is constantly updating their algorithm, their policies and quality guidelines, you need to keep up with these guidelines to comply with Google's rules and get a tap from Google which will always be rewarded with better rankings.
+Conscious of the fact that Google is constantly updating its algorithm, policies, and quality guidelines, you need to keep up with these guidelines to comply with Google’s rules and get a tap from Google which will always be rewarded with better rankings.

 Keep up with the technical advancements in the way search engines examine materials.
 Read through guidelines of major search engines, as well as blogs and forums devoted to SEO and spiders.

 Once your page design is completed, think about using a search engine simulator to evaluate your pages.
 Use reports that will clarify where you need to make any changes.